 HOW TO STORE AND FREEZE

-One of the great things about this Breakfast Cookie Recipe is that they can be made ahead of time and easily stored in the refrigerator or freezer!
-When storing in both the refrigerator and freezer, I recommend storing in an airtight container, such as a ziplock bag or Tupperware container.
-Try to get as much air out of the ziplock back as you can.
+One of the great things about this Breakfast Cookie Recipe is that it can be made ahead of time and easily stored in the refrigerator or freezer.
+When storing in the refrigerator and freezer, I recommend storing in an airtight container, such as a ziplock bag or Tupperware container.
+Try to get as much air out of the Ziplock as possible.
 Breakfast cookies stay good in the refrigerator for about 4-5 days and in the freezer for up to 6 months.

 Cherry Chocolate